StevenJokess/d2l-en-read/Ch17_GAN/StyleGAN.md

 The new architecture leads to an automatically learned, unsupervised separation of high-level attributes (e.g., pose and identity when trained on human faces) and stochastic variation in the generated images (e.g., freckles, hair), and it enables intuitive, scale-specific control of the synthesis.
 The new generator improves the state-of-the-art in terms of traditional distribution quality metrics, leads to demonstrably better interpolation properties, and also better disentangles the latent factors of variation.[4]

+The paper divides the features into three types:
+Coarse – resolution of up to 82 – affects pose, general hair style, face shape, etc Middle – resolution of 162 to 322  – affects finer facial features, hair style, eyes open/closed, etc.
+Fine – resolution of 642 to 10242 – affects color scheme (eye, hair and skin) and micro features.[11]

 ## Style-based generator